ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node.rst

 1. The subscription object.
    Note that the template parameter is the type of the callback, not the type of the topic.
    In this case the callback receives a ``rclcpp::SerializedMessage`` shared pointer, so this is what the template parameter must be.
-2. A shared pointer to the writer object used to write to the bag.
+2. A managed pointer to the writer object used to write to the bag.
    Note the type of writer used here is the ``rosbag2_cpp::writers::SequentialWriter``.
    Other writers may be available with different behaviours.

 .. code-block:: C++

       rclcpp::Subscription<rclcpp::SerializedMessage>::SharedPtr subscription_;
-      std::shared_ptr<rosbag2_cpp::writers::SequentialWriter> writer_;
+      std::unique_ptr<rosbag2_cpp::writers::SequentialWriter> writer_;

 The file finishes with the ``main`` function used to create an instance of the node and start ROS processing it.